MEPC-OPPC/MEPC-OPPC_dataset/README.md

 ## Dataset Discription

 The MEPC-OPPC Dataset contains partial occluded and ground truth point clouds of various model types in a MEP environment captured by a real-world based LiDAR simulation.
+Every file named as e.g., "101145.ply" or "101195.ply" always represents the ground truth point cloud for each object.

 ## Getting Started